Denim: Weaving

 Most denim made today is made on a shuttleless loom that produces bolts of fabric 60 in or wider, but some denim is still woven on the traditional shuttle loom, which typically produces a bolt 30 in wide.
-Shuttle-loom-woven denim is typically recognizable by its selvedge (or selvage), the edge of a fabric created as a continuous cross-yarn (the weft) reverses direction at the edge side of the shuttle loom.
+Shuttle-loom-woven denim is usually recognizable by its selvedge (sometimes written 'selvage'), the edge of a fabric created as a continuous cross-yarn (the weft) reverses direction at the edge side of the shuttle loom.
 The selvedge is traditionally accentuated with warp threads of one or more contrasting colors, which can serve as an identifying mark.

 Although quality denim can be made on either loom, selvedge denim has come to be associated with premium products since final production that showcases the selvedge requires greater care of assemblage.

-The thickness of denim can vary greatly, with a yard of fabric weighing anywhere from 9 to 32 oz, with 11 to 14 oz being typical.
+The weight of denim can vary greatly, with a yard of fabric weighing anywhere from 9 to 32 oz, with 11 to 14 oz being typical.

-Post-production treatment

-Particularly with denim jeans, a significant amount of the aesthetic treatment of denim occurs after the denim has been cut and sewn into the final garment.

-Many denim articles are washed to make them softer and to reduce or minimize shrinkage even beyond what sanforization prevents.
-Significantly washed denim can resemble dry denim which has faded naturally over extended use.
-Such distressing may be supplemented by chemical treatments or physical techniques such as stone washing.

-Changes in appearance due to use

-Over time dry denim will fade, which is considered fashionable in some circumstances.
-During the process of wear, fading will usually occur on those parts of the article that receive the most stress.
-On a pair of jeans, this includes the upper thighs, the ankles, and the areas behind the knees.

-To facilitate the natural distressing process, some wearers of dry denim will abstain from washing their jeans for more than six months.
-Most dry denim is made with 100% cotton and comes from several different countries.

-Patterns of fading in jeans caused by prolonged periods of wearing them without washing are a way of "personalizing" the garment.
-Such patterns include: